mlehner616/garethr-docker/README.md

 Ports, expose, env, dns and volumes can be set with either a single string or as above with an array of values.

-To use an image tag just append the tag name to the image name separated by a semicolon:
+To use an image tag just append the tag name to the image name separated by a colon:

 ```puppet
 docker::run { 'helloworld':